benchmarko/CPCBasic/README.md

 ## Extensions and Features

-- File operations work on Browser local storage memory.
-Also examples visible in the selection field can be loaded with *LOAD*, *MERGE*, *OPENIN*, if in the same "subdirectory" as the selected example.
+- File operations work on Browser local storage memory (check in Browser: e.g. Developement tools, Application).
+  - Use "storage" in the "CPC BASIC" selection field to load files.
+  - Specific for *RUN*, *LOAD*, *MERGE*, *OPENIN*: If a file is not found in storage memory and an example with the name exists in the current directory, this example is loaded.
-- Use Drag & Drop on the canvas or on the input drop zone to import files.
+  - Use Drag & Drop on the CPC canvas or on the input drop zone to import files.
-  File types can be normal ASCII, tokenized BASIC or binary.
 An AMSDOS header is detected.
+  File types can be normal ASCII, tokenized BASIC, protected (tokenized) BASIC, or Binary.
 ZIP files and DSK files can also be imported.
-- Data can be loadad with file load and merge commands like *LOAD*, *MERGE*, *OPENIN*.
-These also work on the predefined examples.
+- Mouse clicks on CPC canvas: If the canvas is not active, click on it to activate it.
+The border color changes.
+A click on a character written in text mode puts this character in the keyboard input queue.
+The next *INKEY$* will return it.
+This could be useful to select options presented on the screen.
+  Another feature: After a MOVE 1000,1000, a mouse click does a *MOVE* at the click position. this can be detected by a BASIC program.
+Example: [Mouse Painting](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/mousepa)
 - *MODE 3*: High resolution mode with real 640x400 pixels, 16 colors and 8x8 pixels per character.
 This is different to the unofficial and not very useful Gate Array mode 3 on a real CPC: [CPC live: Graphics](http://cpctech.cpc-live.com/docs/graphics.html).
-Several examples use CPCBasic mode 3, e.g. [Rectangles](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/rectangles)
+Several examples use CPCBasic mode 3, e.g. [Art](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/art), [Landscape](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/landscape), [Rectangles](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/rectangles).
 - *|MODE,n*: Change mode without *CLS*, including mode 3 (experimental)
 - *|RENUM,...*: similar to *RENUM* but with a 4th parameter to keep line numbers starting with this line
 - Computations with numbers are not limited to 16 bit
-- *PEEK&POKE* features:
+- *PEEK & POKE* features:
   - Access screen memory in address range &C000-&FFFF or &4000-&7FFF
   - Access character map data starting at *HIMEM*+1 after *SYMBOL AFTER* n with n<256